 Early Life and Education

-Samuel Yin was born in Taipei, Taiwan, on August 16, 1950.
-He received a Bachelor's degree in History from Chinese Culture University.
-He furthered his education by earning a Master of Business Administration from National Taiwan University in 1982 and a Ph.D. in business administration from National Chengchi University in 1988.
+Samuel Yen-Liang Yin was born in Taipei, Taiwan, on August 16, 1950.
+He comes from waishengren parents.
+He demonstrated a strong commitment to education early in life.
+He earned a Bachelor of Arts/Science from Chinese Culture University.
+Yin then obtained a Master of Business Administration from National Taiwan University in 1982, and subsequently, a Ph.D. in Business Administration from National Chengchi University in 1988.

 Rise to Success